Af Chapman (ship)

 In 1947 the Stockholm City Museum saved the ship from being broken up, and since 1949 af Chapman has been managed by the Svenska Turistföreningen (STF, Swedish Tourist Association).
 It serves as a youth hostel with 285 beds.
 During 2008 the ship underwent a comprehensive restoration.
 While the ship was being worked on in a drydock, the adjacent youth hostel Skeppsholmen remained open.
 Usually, the af Chapman and Skeppsholmen – not to be confused with the islet of the same name, on which both are situated – are run as a single hostel, with the af Chapman offering accommodation and Skeppsholmen housing the reception, a kitchen for guests, and other facilities.
 The ship is docked on the shore next to the Admiralty House.

-From October 1, 2021 to April 30, 2022 the ship is closed for renovation works and cannot be booked as a hostel.
+From October 1, 2021, to April 30, 2022, the ship was closed for renovation works and was unable to be booked as a hostel.